justinchoi001/liferay-learn-0/commerce/installation-and-upgrades/upgrades-and-updates/upgrading-from-liferay-commerce-1.1.x/README.md

 The Liferay Commerce instance has been upgraded.

-### Execute Post-Upgrade Reindex
+## Execute Post-Upgrade Reindex

-After upgrading from Liferay Commerce 1.1.x to the latest version, it is necessary to execute a reindex because of the changes in the index caused by the upgrade.
-This is because during the upgrade process, the _Breccia_ Accelerator was removed and many Liferay Commerce features and functions were migrated.
-Furthermore, the new Commerce _Products_ menu initially does not display products.
+After upgrading from Liferay Commerce 1.1.x to the latest version, it is necessary to execute a full search reindex because of product changes between major versions.

-To resolve this issue:
+To execute a search reindex:

 1. Navigate to the _Control Panel_ → _Configuration_ → _Search_.
 1. Click _Execute_ next to _Reindex all search indexes_.